Eslam-Nawara/proxy-server/README.md

 - Connect through the browser
 ```
 Adjust the browser settings to connect to the proxy
-Use search bar to search for an http site.
+Use the search bar to search for an http site.
 ```
 **Notes:**
 - Run `./free-port.sh` to get a valid port number.